Efficient Algorithms for Constructing Minimum-Weight Codewords in Some Extended Binary BCH Codes: The conversion theorems

-\begin{remark} {\rm It follows from (\ref{eq:h}) that if $S\subseteq \eftwom$ is the support of $\boldf$, then the support of $\boldh$ is $A(S)$.
-Hence, given the codeword $\boldf$, one can construct the codeword $\boldh$ simply by calculating $A(S)$, without the need to find $g(X)$. } \end{remark}

 It is also interesting to work in the opposite direction: given a minimum-weight codeword of $\ebbch{d}$ for some (loosely speaking) small $d$, one would like to obtain minimum-weight codewords in $\ebbch{d\cdot 2^j}$ for some values of $j$.
-The following ``up-conversion theorem'' appears in \cite[Theorem 9.5]{PeWe}.
-While its proof in \cite{PeWe} is based on properties of the annihilator of the support of BCH codewords, the proof below works directly with the evaluated polynomials.
+The following ``up-conversion theorem'' appears in a different form in \cite[Theorem 9.5]{PeWe}.
+For the theorem, recall (e.g., from \cite{BK09}) that for an extension $K\subset L$ of finite fields with $[L:K]=m$, and for a $K$-subspace $V\subseteq L$, the {\bf image polynomial} $B(X)\in L[X]$ of $V$ is the unique monic linearized polynomial of degree $|K|^{m-\dim(V)}$ such that $B(L)=V$.